James Reeb: Murder

-White supremacists in Alabama, however, reacted differently and tried to gaslight public understanding of how Reeb died.
+White supremacists in Alabama, however, reacted differently and tried to manipulate public understanding of how Reeb died.
 Selma Sheriff Jim Clark falsely stated in an open letter he wrote and distributed that Reeb, whom he identified as the "so-called minister," died after being "thrown out of one beer joint (then) coming out of another when he and his companions had a fight or were beaten by some men."
 Selma business leaders circulated printed material that falsely claimed Reeb had suffered only a minor injury in Selma and was subsequently killed by civil rights workers who crushed his skull out on a dark road.

 The Voting Rights Act was passed on August 6, 1965.

-In April 1965, four men - Elmer Cook, William Stanley Hoggle, Namon O'Neal Hoggle, and R.B.
-Kelley - were indicted in Dallas County, Alabama, for Reeb's murder; three were acquitted after less than 90 minutes of deliberation by an all-white jury that December.
+In April 1965, four men—Elmer Cook, William Stanley Hoggle, Namon O'Neal Hoggle, and R.B.
+Kelley—were indicted in Dallas County, Alabama, for Reeb's murder; three were acquitted after less than 90 minutes of deliberation by an all-white jury that December.
 The fourth man fled to Mississippi and was not returned by the state authorities for trial.

 In July 2007, The Boston Globe reported that the FBI's Cold Case Initiative had reopened the investigation into the 46-year-old case.
 The renewed investigation was also reported by The Anniston Star and The Clarion-Ledger of Jackson, Mississippi.
 However, in 2011 the case was closed again, and no charges were pursued.
 According to the U.S. Department of Justice, the decision to close the case was made upon discovery that three of the four men believed to be responsible for the killing were deceased and that Namon Hoggle, the only surviving individual, was tried and acquitted of the crime in state court, barring him from further prosecution.
 Namon Hoggle died five years later on August 31, 2016, at age 81.

+In memory of James Reeb, in 2013, All Souls Church founded the Reeb Voting Rights Project, which continues to work for the expansion of voting rights and the prevention of disenfranchisement in the U.S.